Bernullys/cs50_sql/README.md

         privilege can be: ALL, CREATE, INSERT, SELECT, UPDATE, DELETE ...

     SQL Injection Attacks:
-        This involves a malicious user injecting somo SQL phrases to complete an existing query within our application in an undesirable way.
+        This involves a malicious user injecting some SQL phrases to complete an existing query within our application in an undesirable way.

     Prepared Statements:
         Is a statement in SQL that we can later insert values into.